MRDavidYen/axum-error-handler/readme.md

 # Axum Error Handler

-A simple parser that implemented Axum `IntoReponse` trait.
+A simple parser that implemented Axum `IntoResponse` trait.

 > Please notice that this is a experimental project.
 > This proc-macros depends on `axum`, `thiserror` and `serde_json` crates.